gojimmypi/arduino/README.md

 ```

-So I renamed that avrdude to avrdude.bak and created a link to the other one:
+So I renamed that avrdude to avrdude.bak and created a link to the older one that is installed with apt-get (6.1):

 ```
 ln -s /usr/bin/avrdude /home/pi/Downloads/arduino-1.6.12/hardware/tools/avr/bin/avrdude